-York College Title IX Coordinator: Miguel A. Pereira III.
+York College Title IX Coordinator: Vicki Stewart.
 Phone: 717-815-1440.
-Office Location: Humanities Center room 225, Email: titleix@ycp.edu.
+Office Location: Human Resources Office in Manor Northeast, Email: titleix@ycp.edu.

 Sex Offender Registration Information

 The Adam Walsh Child Protection and Safety Act of 2006 (42 U.S.C.
 16921) is a federal law that provides for the tracking of convicted sex offenders enrolled at, or employed by, institutions of higher education.
 This federal law requires state law enforcement agencies to provide York College with a list of registered sex offenders who have indicated that they are enrolled, employed or carrying on a vocation at York College of Pennsylvania.